Skip to main content

 And here's the part most consultants miss: the matrix doesn't just prioritize opportunities.
 It frames the entire implementation conversation.
 When you walk through the top-left quadrant first (high impact, low effort), you're leading with wins that build organizational confidence.
 Those quick wins become the proof points that justify the larger, more complex initiatives in the other quadrants.

 That's strategic advising.
 You're not just telling the client what's possible.
-You're sequencing the transformation in a way that builds momentum.
+You're sequencing the rollout in a way that builds momentum.

 How to Build a Defensible Matrix Your Client Can Present to Their Board